Civic Guidance

 Federal Parliament

 the House Of Representatives represents Australian society as a whole.
 Australia is geographically separated into 151 Federal divisions or electorates of approximately the same population each.
 This is done to try and ensure every vote has the same value.
 Each electorate sends one representative to Canberra and so the House Of Representatives has 151 members.
-The Prime Minister and Ministry are selected by a majority of these Members of Parliament (MPs).
+The Prime Minister is selected by a majority of these Members of Parliament (MPs).
 The House Of Representatives debates and writes draft laws including rules on how to spend taxes.

 The Senate represents the states and territories.
 Each state elects 12 senators and each territory elects 2 senators for a total of 76 Senators which is approximately half the size of the House Of Representatives.
 These senators are supposed to represent state and territory interests but are independent of state and territory governments.
 Senators debate and amend draft laws made in the House Of Representatives.
-The Senate is called a 'house of review' because its job is to let a different group of minds consider and modify laws that will affect Australians in all the states.
+The Senate is called a house-of-review because its job is to let a different group of minds consider and modify laws that will affect Australians in all the states.

 Federal Elections

 Each MP is elected by a method called preferential voting.
-This is different from an older method called 'first-past-the-post' as can be seen in this example.
+This is different from an older method called first-past-the-post as can be seen in this example.
 There are four candidates competing for one position in the Elementary electorate.
 The names and percentage share of the votes of these candidates are:

 Earth (40%) Water (30%) Air (20%) Fire (10%)